HarishB99/application_of_ai_in_cyber_security/README.md

 You are now ready to execute the Python notebooks in the `LSTM/` directory

 You can simply execute `LSTM/main.ipynb` to run the program

+### Testing CNN model

+Before you proceed to execute the Python notebooks in the `CNN/testing/` folder, perform the following:

+Create a directory inside the `CNN/testing/` folder of this git repo names `test_cases`

+Copy over the bytecodes which you want the model to analyse and predict into this directory you have created (which is `CNN/testing/test_cases` in this git repo)

+You are now ready to execute the Python notebooks in the `CNN/testing/` directory

+You can simply execute `CNN/testing/test.ipynb` to run the program